sockjs/sockjs-node/README.md

     cd sockjs-node
     npm install
-    npm install --dev
-    ln -s .. node_modules/sockjs

-You're ready to compile CoffeeScript:

-    make build

 If compilation succeeds you may want to test if your changes pass all the tests.
 Currently, there are two separate test suites.
-For both of them you need to start a SockJS-node test server (by default listening on port 8081):

-    make test_server

 ### SockJS-protocol Python tests

 To run it run something like:

-    cd sockjs-protocol
-    make test_deps
-    ./venv/bin/python sockjs-protocol.py
+    ./scripts/test.sh

 For details see
 [SockJS-protocol README](https://github.com/sockjs/sockjs-protocol#readme).

-### SockJS-client QUnit tests
+### SockJS-client Karma tests

-You need to start a second web server (by default listening on 8080) that is serving various static html and javascript files:
+To run it run something like:

     cd sockjs-client
-    make test

-At that point you should have two web servers running: sockjs-node on 8081 and sockjs-client on 8080.
-When you open the browser on [http://localhost:8080/](http://localhost:8080/) you should be able run the QUnit tests against your sockjs-node server.
+    npm run test:browser_local

 For details see
 [SockJS-client README](https://github.com/sockjs/sockjs-client#readme).

-Additionally, if you're doing more serious development consider using `make serve`, which will automatically the server when you modify the source code.

 Various issues and design considerations
 ----------------------------------------